What to Know About the Surge in Coronavirus Outside China

 The sudden announcement by Iran of several deaths from coronavirus last week startled the global public health community.

 The outbreak in Iran has centered mostly on Qom, a city of about 900,000 people approximately 90 miles south of the capital Tehran, but cases have spread over the last few days to four other cities, including to Tehran.
-On Monday, officials raised the death toll in Qom to 50, including deaths as far back as Feb.
-13. This would make Qom’s death toll higher than anywhere in the world outside Hubei province in China.
+Iranian officials have confirmed 61 cases of the virus and 12 deaths, according to Health Ministry spokesman Iraj Harirchi.

-Despite this, Iran has only confirmed 47 cases of the virus, according to the semi-official ILNA news agency.
+However, a lawmaker in Qom, Ahmad Amiriabadi Farahani told state TV that the death toll in that city alone was 50, including deaths as far back as Feb.
+13, according to the Associated Press.
+The health ministry has denied the lawmaker’s claim.

 Experts also worry that cases in Iran could spill over to neighboring countries.
 Qom is a holy city and pilgrimage site for Shi’a Muslims.